 \section{Introduction}

+Problems of connectivity are among the most fundamental ones for many types of networks.
+Typically, these arise in a geometric setting, e.g., when considering the relation between the location of transmitters, the range of their transmissions, and their ability to connect.
+As a result, important aspects include the underlying geometry, the nature of connectivity, and the study of corresponding cost functions.
+Thus, connectivity problems bring together graph theory with computational geometry, a combination that was always dear to Ferran Hurtado; e.g., see \cite{agh+-acgg-08} for a study of connectivity that mixes graphs and geometry.

-We consider a natural geometric connectivity problem, arising from assigning ranges to a set of center points.
-In a general graph setting, we are given a weighted graph $G=(V,E)$.
-Each vertex $v\in V$ in the graph is assigned a radius $r_v$, and two vertices $v$ and $w$ are connected by an edge $f_{vw}$ in the connectivity graph $H=(V,F)$, if the shortest-path distance $d(v,w)$ in $G$ does not exceed the sum $r_v+r_w$ of their assigned radii.
-In a geometric setting, $V$ is given as a set of points $P = \{p_1,\ldots,p_n\}$ in the plane, and the respective radii $r_i$ correspond to circular ranges: two points $p_i$, $p_j$ have an edge $f_{ij}$ in the connectivity graph, if their circles intersect.
-The {\sc Connected Range Assignment Problem} (CRA) requires an assignment of radii to $P$, such that the objective function $R = \sum_i r_i^{\alpha}, \alpha = 1$ is minimized, subject to the constraint that $H$ is connected.
+In this paper, we consider a natural connectivity problem, with a focus on the geometric aspects, arising from assigning ranges to a set of points, such that the resulting disk intersection graph is connected.
+More precisely, we are given a set of points $P = \{p_1,\ldots,p_n\}$ in the plane.
+Each point $p_i$ is assigned a range $r_i$, inducing a disk of radius $r_i$.
+Two points $p_i$, $p_j$ are adjacent in the connectivity graph $H$, if their disks intersect.
+The {\sc Connected Range Assignment Problem} (CRA) requires an assignment of radii to $P$, such that the objective function $R = \sum_i r_i^\alpha, \alpha=1$ is minimized, subject to the constraint that $H$ is connected.

-Problems of this type have been considered before and have natural motivations from fields including networks, robotics, and data analysis, where ranges have to be assigned to a set of devices, and the total cost is given by an objective function that considers the sum of the radii of circles to some exponent $\alpha$.
-The cases $\alpha=2$ or $3$ correspond to minimizing the overall power; an example for the case $\alpha=1$ arises from scanning the corresponding ranges with a minimum required angular resolution, so that the scan time for each circle corresponds to its perimeter, and thus radius.
+Problems of this type have been considered before and have natural motivations from fields including networks, robotics, and data analysis, where ranges have to be assigned to a set of devices, and the total cost is given by an objective function that considers the sum of the radii of disks to some exponent $\alpha$.
+The cases $\alpha=2$ or $3$ correspond to minimizing the overall power.
+The motivation for the case $\alpha=1$ arises from scanning the corresponding ranges with a minimum required angular resolution, so that the scan time for each disk corresponds to its perimeter, and thus radius.